-Humanitarian finance is predominantly available when a disaster strikes to alleviate human suffering.
+Humanitarian finance is available when a disaster strikes and suffering is almost guaranteed.
 But climate-related risks are rising worldwide, and just waiting for disasters to happen is not an option:

 THE OPPORTUNITY

 Many humanitarian actions could be implemented in the window between a forecast and a disaster.
 Many climate-related hazards can be forecast; humanitarians get information about when and where extreme-weather events like storms, floods and droughts are expected.